lbryio/lbry.tech/documents/contribute.md

 3. **Consider whether it's feasible** for us to tackle this feature in the next 6-12 months.
 The LBRY team is currently stretched thin just adding basic functionality.
 If this is a nice to have rather than a need, it is probably more clutter than helpful.
 4. **Make a strong case** to convince the project's leaders of the merits of this feature.
 Please provide as much detail and context as possible.
 This means explaining the use case and why it is likely to be common.

-## Tips
+## Appreciation

-We offer LBC as a thank you to anyone who contributes to LBRY.
-While we think we're fair-to-generous in our tips, tipping is more about recognizing and appreciating what you've given to the community than providing compensation.
+We offer LBC as a gesture of our appreciation to anyone who contributes to LBRY.
+While we're generous in what we send, it is more about recognizing and appreciating what you've given to the community than providing compensation.

 The amount of LBC is not typically specified in advance of a contribution, though if you're particularly motivated by this aspect you are welcome to ask.